pbthakre/react-native-audio-recorder/README.md

 2. Head into the project folder:
 `$ cd ProjectName`

-3. Since we have not published this project to the NPM registry yet, you have to install the project directly from GitHub:
+3. Install from NPM:
-`$ npm install audvice/react-native-audio-recorder#develop --save`
+`$ npm install react-native-native-audio-recorder --save`

 4. Run the following command to add the package to your project:
 `$ npm react-native link`